-Here’s a soukous bass lesson, and there’s the guitar lesson below as well!
+Here’s a soukous bass lesson, and below it, the corresponding guitar lesson as well!
 I play the full song in that one.

 African soukous bass guitar?
 What’s that – you may ask.
 Well, soukous guitar music might be familiar to you already though.
 Why?
 Because we had a lesson on it previously!
 Haven’t you checked it out yet?
 You should.
 It’s got TAB, too, just like this tune.
 The good thing about the current one is, it’s got a separate, downloadable bass TAB as well!
 Not only that, but you can also download both the guitar backing track and the bass backing track.
 That way, nothing will ever be able to stop you from playing this song anymore.
 Poor neighbors.